Drymoanthus minutus

-Drymoanthus minutus, commonly known as the green midget orchid, is a species of epiphytic or lithophytic orchid that forms small clumps with many thick roots emerging from a thin, erect stem.
+Drymoanthus minutus, commonly known as green midget orchid, is a species of epiphytic or lithophytic orchid that forms small clumps with many thick roots emerging from a thin, erect stem.
 Between two and five dark green, leathery leaves are arranged along the stem and up to seven minute green to yellowish, star-shaped flowers are arranged on a stiff flowering stem.
 The sepals and petals are similar to each other and there is a fleshy white, unlobed labellum.
 This orchid occurs in northern Queensland where it grows in rainforest, usually at higher altitudes.

 Description

 Drymoanthus minutus is an epiphytic or lithophytic herb that forms small clumps and has erect stems 20-40 mm long with many thick roots.
 Between two and five leathery, dark green, oblong to elliptic leaves 30-50 mm long, 6-10 mm wide are crowded together with their bases overlapping.
 Up to seven green to yellowish, resupinate, star-like flowers about 2.5 mm long and wide are arranged along a stiff flowering stem 10-25 mm long.
 The sepals and petals are fleshy, narrow lance-shaped, about 2.5 mm long, 1 mm wide although the petals are slightly shorter and narrower.
 The labellum is white, about 2 mm long and 1 mm wide, fleshy and channeled but unlobed.
 Flowering occurs from December to February.